 There have been a few things come up since I stopped drinking and Finally, I am slowly learning how to unpick them, face them, smooth them, forgive them, move through them.

 I am learning to Grow!!!

 Before living with my feelings and fears and problems without alcohol was scary!!
 The thought of being naked, without a comfort blanket, or a rock to hide under made me feel uncomfortable.
 But the truth is it’s actually just very bloody freeing!
 And the things I was hiding from aren’t as scary anymore.
 Because I’ve got ME, unhindered by alcohol.

 And I can cope!

 I’m a single mum to a 6yr old treasure.
 I was until recently a teacher.
 Low income.
 Anxiety.
 Depression.
 Money worries.

-I have struggled with booze for a long time, and then struggled with getting sober for a long time.
+I have struggled to stop drinking for a long time, and then struggled to stay sober for a long time.
 But with help from the glorious people here in this online community, I have got there.
 And I can’t say enough about the good shit that you gain from sobriety.
 The list is so long and glorious.

 Find your answers.
 We’re here to help.